 Well it was really.
 I mean Wolverton had been a town with thousands of people building railway engines and over time that had reduced to a railway repair works, and then by the time Thatcher was around it was ‘will there even be a future for this great industry which had been the soul of the town?’

 We were here to build an exciting new city which was born out of the Harold Wilson and Jennie Lee time in government and yet it entered the phase when Thatcher was in power.
 The Open University had been created at the same time in our town, in Milton Keynes, with the same idealism.
 And the idealism that made Milton Keynes what it is, because it’s still here and has survived everything, is about a belief in people and the talents of people and the dignity of people and people being worth total respect; and their right to work and earn a decent living and have a decent education.

 We had the chance to create a new school from scratch at Stantonbury, and that’s where the theatre was and that’s where these plays were happening and that’s where the whole drama and theatre experience was being grown and developed; in a brand new school where we did things differently.
 We had no school uniforms; we had no punishments, because you didn’t need them.
 Everybody was on first name terms from the Director down to the youngest child and including the cleaning staff.
 It was a community itself, and adults could come into the lessons if they wanted to and they wouldn’t find the door shut.
-Now, since Thatcher, they’ve built gates around the school and you can hardly get in without unlocking a gate.
+Now, twenty years after Thatcher, they’ve built gates around the school and you can hardly get in without unlocking a gate.
 And they’re all in school uniforms because there has been a change, and that change has been eating away at that wonderful idealism and that socialism which was present in the days when we created the school.